Aliasthethird/PID/README.md

 * ESC arming countdown
 * **Alternating setpoint option** for automatic step-response testing — ideal for **demonstration and tuning purposes**
 * Serial output for live PID diagnostics
+* **New in v1.1.1:**

+  * Refactored serial read logic for cleaner structure
+  * Introduced **SerialLineReader** library to handle generic serial input
+  * Minor refactoring across modules for clarity and consistency

 ---